jbaker8935/switcheroo/design.md

 - Exposes update hooks for freeplay wins, puzzle hints, puzzle loads, and puzzle completions; each hook updates the SoA counters and conditionally sets unlock bits when thresholds are met.
+- Guards the puzzle completion hook with the attempt-active flag so the main loop can remain in the game-over state without double counting puzzle progress across frames.
+- Allows repeat puzzle clears to re-evaluate Win-in-3 and Win-in-4 achievements when the player finishes within the move budget without hints while guarding the unique solved counters against double counting.
 - Drives the thirty-second puzzle benchmark by starting Timer0 for 900 ticks on puzzle load and consuming the shared timer pulses through a per-frame tick handler invoked from the main loop.